lwojciechowski/feedcomet-wordpress-plugin/readme.txt

 === FeedComet Wordpress Plugin ===
 Contributors: feedcomet
-Tags: google merchants, google products feed, google product feed, google shopping, xml feed, rss, feedcomet Requires at least: 4.6
+Tags: google merchants, google products feed, google product feed, google shopping, xml feed, rss, feedcomet, google shopping ads
+Requires at least: 4.7
-Tested up to: 4.6.1
+Tested up to: 4.7.2
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-FeedComet plugin that allows to export all your product to external marketplaces and marketing platforms.
+Plugin for feedcomet platform that allows you to export your product to Google Merchants.

 == Description ==

-The ThemesFor.me Google Product Feed allows to expose all your products from WooCommerce and provide them in the Google Merchants Console.
+The feedcomet platform allows to expose all your products from WooCommerce and provide them in the Google Merchants Console.

 WHAT IS GOOGLE MERCHANT CENTER?